At a glance

 Poisoning – Gastric decontamination if the toxin was induced within the past two hours, this may include inducing vomiting or pumping the stomach.
 Activated charcoal can bind to any toxin remaining in the gastrointestinal tract.
 In addition, your cat will receive supportive care such as IV fluids to correct electrolyte imbalances and treat dehydration.

-Apply topical flea products to the back of the neck where the cat can’t reach.
+Remember to apply topical flea products to the back of the neck where the cat can’t reach.
 Never use topical products for dogs on your cat as these are extremely toxic.

 Treatment will depend on the severity of signs; control seizures and tremors as well as provide supportive care.